semperos/ArrayLangCourse/docs/j/verbs-and-assignment.md

 ## Multiline functions and the editor
 You can do quite a lot in a single line of J. However, it is not long before you want to keep sequences of multiple statements available for re-use.
 Of course we can write verbs which consist of multiple statements.

+You can separate each statement by a newline.
+Lines are evaluated top to bottom.

-The <dfn>left</dfn> verb, `[` (diamond), allows us to write multiple J statements in a single line, but unlike APL and BQN's diamond separator, evaluation occurs right-to-left.
+The <dfn>left</dfn> verb `[` allows us to write multiple J statements in a single line, but unlike APL and BQN's diamond separator, evaluation occurs right-to-left.

-Some people think that it is more readable to spread multiple statements across multiple lines of a verb.
 The following two definitions of the `mean` verb are equivalent.

 ```APL
  mean =. {{